• Skip to primary navigation

 Breed 5: Legbars – Cream and Frost White

 The Legbar is a chicken breed that comes from the UK.
 It was created at Cambridge University.
 This breed is an auto-sexing breed, meaning that you can tell the sex of the chicken at birth.
-This is a breed that lays blue or green eggs, and a hen can produce 180 medium-sized eggs a year.
+This is a colored egg laying chicken.
+This breed is a chicken that lays blue eggs or lays green eggs, and a hen can produce 180 medium-sized eggs a year.
 The rooster weighs around 6 to 7 pounds, while hens typically weigh between 4 and a half to six pounds.
-Both the gold and silver Legbars possess cresting, and the breed has a single comb.
+Both the gold and silver Legbar chickens possess cresting, and the breed has a single comb.

 Legbars are an active breed that doesn’t like to confinement, but they do have a friendly nature.
 They are a hardy breed that can do well in the cold, making them perfect for those who live in colder regions.
 Legbars can be broody, but you still may want to have an incubator on hand.